 We are fighting against our own best interest on this.
 The more we resist the pull towards union, the more we fear we’ll never get it—and the ensuing tension makes us incapable of hanging out in the frustration caused by our own cross-currents.
 Little by little, we need to remove these blocks that tie us up in knots.

 The destiny of the cosmic pull is to love, in all its flavors and varieties.
 It pulls us towards a loving partnership with another person.
-It pulls us toward an expression of our God-given sexuality.
+And it pulls us toward an expression of our God-given sexuality.
 It pulls us to integrate all this with our thoughts and ideas, accepting all of life, including ourselves and others.

 But love can only grow where there is no fear.
 So if we fear coming into contact with others, we put up defenses that produce hurt and anger.
 Now contact feels like pain.
 That’s called negative pleasure.
 Not so much love.
 For that, we need to learn to trust the benign nature of life.